lithdew/monte/README.md

 3. Multiply X25519 curve scalar with X25519 curve point received from our peer.
 4. Derive a shared key by using BLAKE-2b as a key derivation function over our scalar point multiplication result.
-5. Encrypt further communication with AES 256-bit GCM using our shared key, with a nonce counter increasing for every incoming/outgoing meessage.
+5. Encrypt further communication with AES 256-bit GCM using our shared key, with a nonce counter increasing for every incoming/outgoing message.

 ### Message Format

 1. Encrypted messages are prefixed with an unsigned 32-bit integer denoting the message's length.
 2. The decoded message content is prefixed with an unsigned 32-bit integer designating a sequence number.
-The sequence number is used as an identifier to identify requests/responses from one another.
+3. The sequence number is used as an identifier to identify requests/responses from one another.
-3. The sequence number 0 is reserved for requests that do not expect a response.
+4. The sequence number 0 is reserved for requests that do not expect a response.

 ## Benchmarks